Wendy Berger: Education

 Berger earned her Bachelor of Science, cum laude, from Florida State University and her Juris Doctor from the Florida State University College of Law, where she was a member of the Florida State University Law Review.

 Legal career

 Berger spent seven years prosecuting criminal cases as an Assistant State Attorney.
 Before ascending to the bench, Berger served from January 2001 until May 2005 as Assistant General Counsel in the Executive Office of the Governor, which was during the gubernatorial tenure of Jeb Bush.

 State judicial service

 In May 2005, Berger was appointed by Governor Jeb Bush to serve as a Circuit Judge in the Seventh Judicial Circuit.
-During her service on the circuit court, Berger presided over the civil and probate divisions (2005–2006) and adult felony division (2006–2012) in St. Augustine.
+During her service on the circuit court, Berger presided over the civil and probate divisions (2005–2006) and adult felony division (2006–2012) in St. Augustine, Florida.
 She was also the presiding judge of the St. Johns County Adult Drug Court Program (2005–2012).
 On August 21, 2012, Governor Rick Scott appointed Berger to the Fifth District Court of Appeal.
 In 2016, she was one of three finalists for an appointment to the Supreme Court of Florida.